 Option 2: Optical Wiegand Isolator

 We can connect two readers to the same AC41 cassette using a Wiegand optical isolator.
+You will need to short the 5V resistors to each data line (orange lines).
 This saves a cassette, but requires another device and will not allow you to distinguish between interior and exterior access events.